 The Melbourne City Council serves as the Community Redevelopment Agency for all three Community Redevelopment Agencies; therefore, the meeting schedule for the Community Redevelopment Agencies mirrors the City Council meeting schedule.
 Business pertaining to the Community Redevelopment Agencies may not appear on every City Council agenda.

-Current priorities for CRA expenditures include the improvement of Riverview Park based on an adopted master plan, design and construction of a pedestrian bridge across Crane Creek, and the design and construction of streetscape improvements along US 1 between Crane Creek and W.H.
-Jackson Street.
+Current priorities for CRA expenditures include the improvement of Riverview Park based on an adopted master plan, design and construction of a pedestrian bridge across Crane Creek, and the design and construction of streetscape improvements along U.S. 1 between Crane Creek and University Boulevard.
+Projects, programs and goals are comprehensively outlines within the CRA Annual Report in the resource link below.

 Economic Incentive Programs & Grants